 While it’s still unknown why so many people react to penicillin at some point in their lives, one strong association has emerged between infectious mononucleosis and penicillin allergy.

 A decade-long Allergy Asthma and Clinical Immunology study followed 10 patients who were being treated for infectious mononucleosis, also known as “mono”.
 All patients broke out into hives after being treated with penicillin-based antibiotics.
 Following the allergic reaction, testing revealed an association between developing penicillin sensitivity and the disease.

-In cases where patients with infectious mononucleosis react to penicillin additional testing appears to be necessary, as these patients often won’t react to a skin prick test, but they will react if an intradermal test (deeper under the skin) is conducted.
+In cases where patients with infectious mononucleosis react to penicillin, additional testing appears to be necessary.
+Research shows these patients often won’t react to a skin prick test, but they will react if an intradermal test (deeper under the skin) is conducted.